sigoden/apitest/docs/module.md

 # Module

-We can split the unit tests to mutilpe files, each file is a module.
+We can split the unit tests to mutiple files, each file is a module.

 ## main annotation